 The unfortunate thing about hurricane vases is that they can be so blasted expensive, with prices ranging from $15-$100 and up depending on the size and material it’s made of.
 Yikes!
 I don’t have that kind of money in my budget so I started looking around.
 Something I noticed is that the name of an item can affect its price.
 If you search for “hurricane vase” online, you get higher prices than searching for “glass flower vase”, even if they look like the exact same thing.
 And it got me thinking, “Where can I find cheap glass cylinder vases?”
 The answer is: the dollar store!

-So off I went to the dollar store and I found exactly what I was looking for--short and tall glass cylinder vases-- and I picked up two of each.
-I had decided I wanted them up on a small stand so I also grabbed some glass candlestick holders to glue to the bottom.
+So off I went to the dollar store and I found exactly what I was looking for–short and tall glass cylinder vases– and I picked up two of each.
+I had decided I wanted them up on a small stand so I also grabbed some glass candlestick holders to glue to the bottom, also from the dollar store.
 I brought my purchase home and did a little research on the best type of glue to use for glass.
-I've used various brands of super glue before on other projects, but not glass and I wanted to make sure the candlestick didn't come off.
+I’ve used various brands of super glue before on other projects, but not glass and I wanted to make sure the candlestick didn’t come off.
 I also wanted the glue to dry clear.
 The best solution I found was to use Loctite GO2 Glue.
 I bought it at Walmart for about $4.
 Armed with glass and glue, I was ready to start.